Barrie McDermott: 2000s

-McDermott went on to represent Ireland at the 2000 Rugby League World Cup, and went on to earn 15 caps over the years.
-McDermott has also represented Lancashire in the Origin Series.
+McDermott first represented Ireland at the 2000 Rugby League World Cup, later earning 13 caps with the Irish side, and also represented Lancashire in the Origin Series.
 His autobiography, Made for Rugby was published in 2004.
-McDermott did manage to become only the 22nd Leeds player to win the league championship and the challenge cup in 2004 when he played for the Leeds Rhinos from the interchange bench in their 2004 Super League Grand Final victory against the Bradford Bulls.
+McDermott become only the 22nd Leeds player to win the league championship and the Challenge Cup in 2004 when he played for the Leeds Rhinos from the interchange bench in their 2004 Super League Grand Final victory against the Bradford Bulls.

-At the start of Barrie's last season with Leeds, he won the 2005 World Club Challenge.
-The Rhinos won the World Club Challenge against the then National Rugby League champions the Canterbury Bulldogs.
-They won the trophy in front of a record crowd for a World Club Challenge held in Britain.
-There was a 37,028 strong crowd at Elland Road.
+In his final season with Leeds, McDermott opened the season with a testimonial match against Oldham, then helped Leeds to lift the 2005 World Club Challenge.
+The Rhinos beat the National Rugby League champions Canterbury Bulldogs in front of 37,028 at Elland Road, a record crowd for a World Club Challenge held in Britain.
+Leeds also reached the 2005 Challenge Cup final, losing by a point to Hull F.C. at Cardiff's Millennium Stadium, and finished the season with another final defeat, against Bradford Bulls in the Super League Grand Final at Old Trafford.

-The Rhinos looked like they were going to go onto more success in 2005 as they reached the Challenge Cup Final for the 4th time in 6 years.
-They were leading 24–19 with a couple of minutes to go when disaster struck as they conceded a Paul Cooke try which Danny Brough converted to give the men from the east coast the trophy, winning by a point 25–24.

-The Rhinos' season went from bad to worse as they slipped up in the league allowing St Helens to finish top of the table.
-The Rhinos finished 2nd and so played Saint Helens at Knowsley Road for the right to go to old trafford and play in the Grand Final.
-The Rhinos won and so reached their second consecutive Grand Final.
-They had to wait and see who they would play in the Grand Final.
-Saints played Bradford in the Grand Final Eliminator to see who would play the Rhinos at Old Trafford.
-The Bulls won so it was a repeat of the 2004 Grand Final – however it wasn't to be a fairytale for the Rhinos and Barrie as the Bulls won the match 15–6.

 Barrie played in 2 Grand Finals, 3 Challenge Cup Finals and a World Club Challenge.
 He won 1 Grand Final winners ring, a Challenge Cup winners medal and a World Club Challenge winners medal.
 Barrie played 283 games for Leeds scoring 40 tries including 1 hat-trick.
-Barrie McDermott's Testimonial match at Leeds took place in 2005.
-He played for the Leeds Rhinos from the interchange bench in their 2005 Super League Grand Final loss against Bradford Bulls.
 Although he announced his retirement from the game at the end of 2005's Super League X, McDermott played another year with the Widnes Vikings in Northern League One.
 After a season playing with his good friend Terry O'Connor he finally retired in 2006.